md-zaman/docker-learning/Mosh/Readme.md.txt

 2. Although we have downloaded the container and run it, since we didn't interact with it, so it stopped.
-    -so if we do not interact with a container, it will stop
+    - so if we do not interact with a container, it will stop

     To check we can write:
     docker ps